web-deps/odom/docs/components.md

 ### Main HTML File

-The main HTML file `index.html` contains content so similar to that used for single file components.
+The main HTML file `index.html` contains content so similar to that used for single-file components.
 The only difference is the URI for the main file (`main.js`) for the component.
 The HTML file has the following contents:

 ```html
 <!DOCTYPE html>